rsummers618/HTPC_Alexa_Skill/README.md

+Development on this project has largely stopped.
+Controlling local Kodi media is possible, but the maintainting of addons is too difficult.

+Due to the large difficulty of keeping addons up to date, development on a new project for android/androidtv/firetv will be stared, which will interface directly with APPS for these platforms, which are much more stable than kodi addons.

+Expect the new project to be up in the coming weeks, and have this project integrated into it.

 # HTPC_Alexa_Skill

 This is an Alexa skill which allows you to control media on your Kodi Media Center

 # Supported Speech Patterns